 The League of Women Voters of Sussex County and the Sussex County (DE) Alumnae Chapter of Delta Sigma Theta Sorority, Inc., presented a compelling film documentary on the life of Mary Church Terrell, an African American suffragist and civil rights activist, on Sunday, October 13th at 2pm at the Rehoboth Beach Library.
-A discussion will follow the 30 minute film.
-For more details and a link to RSVP, go to our league event calendar page.
+A discussion followed the 30 minute film.

 Mary Church Terrell (1863-1954) was an African American, educator, writer, suffragist, and civil rights activist who championed racial equality and women’s suffrage in the late 19th and early 20th century.